Are you making these retirement mistakes? Rookie retirement mistakes and how you can avoid them

 Going into retirement means a whole new schedule and a new set of financial decisions to make.
 These are all beginner retirement mistakes, and you can prevent them.
 That way you can focus on enjoying your new stage of life.

-You don’t to make these retirement mistakes
+You don’t want to make these retirement mistakes

 You don’t want to make mistakes going into your retirement.
 Working with qualified advisors like the advisors at Teton Wealth Group can really help you get to where you want to be in your retirement.